 Buenos Aires Jewish Tour

-A guided tour to learn the history of the Jewish community in Buenos Aires.
-You will visit the main spots and temples of the Jewish community: the Association of Mutual Israelites of Argentina (AMIA), the Great Temple Paso (one of the oldest synagogues in the area) and Libertad Temple, the first synagogue of Byzantine style in Buenos Aires, founded in 1875.
+A guided tour to learn the history of the Jewish community in Argentina.
+You will visit the most important places of the Jewish community in Buenos Aires while you discover their culture and their main temples: the Association of Mutual Israelites of Argentina (AMIA), the Great Temple Pass (one of the oldest synagogues in the area).
+In the end, you will admire Libertad Temple, the first synagogue of Byzantine style in Buenos Aires, founded in 1875.

 At Mater we always search for alternative activities to those usually chosen by large groups of tourists so that you can have more intimate and authentic experiences, without missing out on the most emblematic places in Argentina.

 You’ll take this tour with a local jewish guide with vast knowledge about the jewish community and its development in Argentina, providing you with a great cultural enrichment.

 On top of our general sustainability policies (see here), there are some specific sustainable actions we take in this particular tour.

 This tour gives you the opportunity to learn about the jewish community in Buenos Aires, visiting synagogues, a jewish market and the AMIA building, where a bomb was set and exploded in the 90s.
 A local guide, ember of the Argentinian jewish community, will take you to discover the past and present of one of the largest jewish communities outside of Israel.